 Sub-Contractors - any Data Processors that are used by our Sub-Processors

-Governing Body - a public authority which is established by an EU Member State pursuant to the GDPR.
+Governing Body - a public authority established by the UK, or any other relevant country, pursuant to the UK GDPR.

 Personal Data - means any information that can be used to personally identify an individual.